JawaharSaiNathani/TeachableMachine/README.md

 Backend Libraries Installation
 ```
-# Backend comes with preinstalled libraries.
-If you run into any trouble run the following commands to install required libraries.
+# Download and update Backend libraries and models from Google Drive at their respective paths.
+If you still run into any trouble run the following commands.
 cd Backend
 source bin/activate
 pip install -r requirements.txt